prominenceai/deepstream-services-library/docs/overview.md

 * **Streaming Image Source** - Single image streamed at a given frame rate.
 * **Duplicate Source** - Used to duplicate another Video Source so the stream can be processed differently and in parallel with the original.

 All Sources have dimensions, width and height in pixels, and frame-rates expressed as a fractional numerator and denominator.
-The URI and RTSP Source components supports multiple codec formats, including H.264, H.265, and JPEG.
+The URI and RTSP Source components support multiple codec formats, including H.264, H.265, and JPEG.

-A [Dewarper Component](/docs/api-dewarper.md) (not shown in the image above) capable of 360 degee and perspective dewarping can be added to any Video Source.
+A [Dewarper Component](/docs/api-dewarper.md) (not shown in the image above) capable of 360 degree and perspective dewarping can be added to any Video Source.

-All Video Sources provide programmatic control over the **formatting**, **scaling**, **cropping**, **and **orienting** of the their output-buffers.
+All Video Sources provide programmatic control over the **formatting**, **scaling**, **cropping**, and **orienting** of their output-buffers.

 A [Record-Tap](#smart-recording) (not show in the image above) can be added to a RTSP Source for cached pre-decode recording, triggered on the occurrence of an [Object Detection Event (ODE)](#object-detection-event-pad-probe-handler) or end-user demand.